dwcsnh/English-Learning-App/README.md

 The project is completed.

 ## Note
-The application is written for educational purposes.
+The application is not just a tool but also a friendly environment supporting you on your English learning journey.